We all know the traditional way to cook turkey is roasted in the oven. But how dull is it to always cook your turkey the same way?

 Smoky barbecue chicken is one thing, but smoked turkey is just lip smackingly awesome.

-To get the real flavor of the smoke to come out, you need to smoke your turkey low and slow.
+To get the real flavor of the smoke to come out, you need to smoke your turkey with a propane smoker low and slow.
 So if you’re wanting to eat at lunchtime you will have to get up early to start prepping this bird, as it’ll require at least 6 hours of sizzling.

 What’s your favorite way to serve turkey?
 Let us know!